Virgin gatecrashes BA's bmi deal

 | LONDON/FRANKFURT

-LONDON/FRANKFURT Richard Branson's Virgin Atlantic has gatecrashed rival British Airways' deal to buy Lufthansa AG's UK unit bmi, agreeing a counterbid it hopes will be more appealing to regulators.
+LONDON/FRANKFURT Richard Branson's Virgin Atlantic VA.UL has gatecrashed rival British Airways' deal to buy Lufthansa AG's (LHAG.DE) UK unit bmi, agreeing a counterbid it hopes will be more appealing to regulators.

-British Airways owner IAG said in early November it had reached an agreement in principle to buy bmi, lured by its coveted slots at London's Heathrow airport and seemingly leaving Virgin out in the cold.

 Yet a spokeswoman for Lufthansa said Monday the airline had also reached an agreement in principle for the sale of bmi to Virgin, which said last month it was still in talks with the German carrier.